 In the above respect, the Centre has also received certain recommendations from the assessors of the previous Internal Gap Analysis, concerning the length and structure of the conducted survey.
 The suggestions were that a survey of such kind should last for a month minimum, so that every interested employee would be able to take part in it, regardless any objective circumstances, i.e. study visits, scientific exchanges or longer holidays.
-In response, an additional, complementary survey has been announced, with exactly the same technical conditions (Survio), and with the duration of over 4 weeks (between 11^h April and 10th May 2016), also covering all 4 main groups of the survey template, but containing only open text questions, in order to obtain more accurate and specific feedback on how the HR affairs are being perceived by the CMMS PAS employees.
+In response, an additional, complementary survey has been announced, with the same technical conditions, and with the duration of over 4 weeks (between 11^h April and 10th May 2016), also covering all 4 main groups of the survey template, but containing only open text questions, in order to obtain more accurate and specific feedback on how the HR affairs are being perceived by the CMMS PAS employees.
 This approach was seemingly more encouraging, as it demanded much less effort from the respondents, and as well granting them full freedom of speech.
 Effectively, 17 persons have decided to provide answers in this supplementing query, which increased the total number of responses up to 65, nearly half of the scientific personnel of the Institute.
-According to the evaluators' suggestions, the results of both surveys, in the form of raw data (as delivered by Survio service), have been made available to all employees of the
+The characteristics of the original survey participants can be summarised by the following graphs.